 14 July 2019: Arrival in Ireland - program begins.

 Students purchase their own plane ticket to Shannon Airport (SNN).
 Plan to arrive by 10:00 am on July 14, which usually means a departure from the U.S. on July 13.
 Students may depart from Ireland on or after July 27.

 Students will receive credit for THEA 4950 (3 credit hours).
-Credits may be applied to Fine Arts core as a substitute for THEA 2010 (Introduction to Theatre) or as a substitute for an upper-level theatre history sequence.
+Credits may be applied as a substitute for an upper-level theatre history sequence or Lit/Theory course.

 *NOTE: Auburn University reserves the right to modify the program cost and/or content as necessitated by changes in the economic situation.